-Similarly, a more full-fledged tool with exists() and generate() methods can be installed in site\scons/site\tools/toolname.py.
+A more full-fledged tool with exists() and generate() methods can be installed either as a module in the file site\scons/site\tools/toolname.py or as a package in the directory site\scons/site\tools/toolname.
+In the case of using a package, the exists() and generate() are in the file site\scons/site\tools/toolname/\\init\\.py.
+(In all the above case toolname is replaced by the name of the tool.)
 Since site\scons/site\tools is automatically added to the head of the tool search path, any tool found there will be available to all environments.
 Furthermore, a tool found there will override a built-in tool of the same name, so if you need to change the behavior of a built-in tool, site\scons gives you the hook you need.